conjure-up/conjure-up/README.md

 ```

 ## alternative installation
-If you want to try the snap distribution, you can install it with `sudo snap install conjure-up --devmode`,
+If you want to try the snap distribution, you can install it with:
-and if you want to use it for the _openstack-nclxd_ spell to run openstack in LXD containers on localhost,
-you also need to run the following three commands:

 ```
-$ sudo snap connect conjure-up:firewall-control ubuntu-core:firewall-control
-$ sudo snap connect conjure-up:network-control ubuntu-core:network-control
+sudo snap install conjure-up --classic`
-$ sudo systemctl start snap.conjure-up.bridge.service
 ```

 # how to use